Open Data Hub logo

 • Use existing persistent storage to reuse existing storage and select the storage from the Persistent storage list.

-• Create a new data connection as follows:
+• Create a new connection as follows:

 3. In the Access key field, enter the access key ID for the S3-compatible object storage provider.